 ⇨ Construction Technology, Equipment, Planning and Management

-- Construction Planning and Management: Construction activity – schedules- organization for construction industry – Quality assurance principles.
-Use of Basic principles of network – analysis in form of CPM and PERT – their use in construction monitoring, Cost optimization and resource allocation.
+- Construction Planning and Management: Construction activity – schedules- an organization for the construction industry – Quality assurance principles.
+Use of Basic principles of network – analysis in the form of CPM and PERT – their use in construction monitoring, Cost optimization and resource allocation.
 Basic principles of Economic analysis and methods.
-Project profitability – Basic principles of Boot approach to financial planning – simple toll fixation criterions.
+Project profitability – Basic principles of Boot approach to financial planning – simple toll fixation criteria.

 ⇨ Surveying and Transportation Engineering